Matter925/E-Commerce_API/README.md

 - Using Repository Pattern .
 - Integration Payment Paymob .
 - It consists of many activities  such as
-   - Categories operations
+   - Categories operations.
-   - Products operations
+   - Products operations.
-   - Favorites operations
+   - Favorites operations.
-   - Cart operations
+   - Cart operations.
+   - Payment.
-   - Orders
+   - Orders.
   ---------------------------
 - Admin
   - Add Roles and assign roles for users .